FAQs

 Will there be future updates to the UDC?

 Yes.
-The current update project is targeted on specific focus areas.
+The current update project is targeted on specific focus areas and compliance with recently passed laws.
 The City regularly updates the UDC as laws change, policies are revised, and plans are adopted.
+Over the 89 years the city has used zoning it has amended the zoning regulations and map over 650 times.

 What is the Community Plan?

-The 2020 Community Plan was adopted by the City Commission and serves as the fundamental policy document guiding further growth and community development in Bozeman.
+The Bozeman Community Plan 2020 was adopted by the City Commission and serves as the fundamental policy document guiding further growth and community development in Bozeman.
 It was adopted after a thorough public engagement process and meets the requirements of Section 76-1-601 of the Montana Code Annotated.
-The City has had five community plans dating back to 1958, the most recent previous one being the 2009 plan.
+The City has had seven community plans dating back to 1958.

 What is Zoning?

 Zoning includes the regulations which govern the built form and the private use of land in Bozeman.
 These regulations utilize zoning districts which are drawn onto a zoning map.
 Each district has its own allocated physical and land use-related rules.
-Zoning authority is granted to cities and incorporated towns by the Montana Code Annotated, Sec.
+Zoning authority has historically been granted to cities and incorporated towns by the Montana Code Annotated, Sec.
 76-2-301.
+The 2023 state Legislature changed the authorization for municipal zoning with a new law, the Montana Land Use Planning Act, Montana Code Annotated Title 76 Chapter 25 Part 3.

 Are there other planning and regulatory updates underway?

-Yes.
-The City is currently developing water conservation regulations that will move forward to public review in early 2024.
+The City recently completed revisions to water conservation regulations which were adopted in spring 2024.
 The City also recently accepted the Sensitive Lands Protection Plan for the broader Gallatin Valley with various public and private partners (at the 12/19/2023 City Commission meeting), and adopted the Parks, Recreation, and Active Transportation master plan update at the 9/12/2023 City Commission meeting.
+A wastewater collection plan update goes to the City Commission for review in December 2024.
+An update to the stormwater facilities plan is underway and is expected to finish in early 2025.

-Is there any location in Bozeman where R-MH is zoned/allowed?
+Is there any location in Bozeman where land is zoned for manufactured home communities?

 Yes.
 The Residential Manufactured Home district (R-MH) is allowed anywhere that the Urban Neighborhood future land use designation applies.
 A large portion of the city allows the R-MH.
 Currently there is approximately 123 acres of land zoned R-MH.